MCTC-Projects/DjangoBookClub/README.md

     One such normal bookclub user is "somebodyelse" with "password" as the password.
     Checkout /registration/ page where a new bookclub can be made

+Something that is fun is using the WebInterface class and postBooks to post books to the MCTC-Bookclub with owner "internetrandom" and password "password".
+When "somebodyelse" logs in with "password" for the password he/she will find a new book posted to the page.